 UFSC-GKC recognizes the need to prepare future leaders to support its mission.
 It is clear that members possess a breadth and depth of knowledge and can lead the organization to higher levels.
 However, without specific and targeted efforts to increase active participation in leadership roles, the organization will experience significant knowledge-drain that will negatively impact UFSC-GKC, the national organization and the Kansas City metropolitan area.
 The Mentor Program supports UFSC-GKC’s initiatives related to membership retention, leadership development and succession planning.

-- Help develop, encourage and support leadership goals established by Mentees.
+- Must help develop, encourage and support leadership goals established by mentees.

-- Be willing to learn and accept constructive feedback from Mentors.
+- Must be willing to learn and accept constructive feedback from mentor.

 - Establish goals that are specific, measurable, attainable, relevant and time-bound.